-The survey results show that 4.6% of Musanze district have used a computer before and would feel confident using one again.
+The survey results show that only 1.1% of the people of Nyamasheke district have used a computer before and would feel confident using one again.
+Nyamasheke is ranked third last on this indicator among all districts with a small percentage of the population aged six and above that are computer literate.

-Among the urban population, 14% can be classified as computer literate, but only 2% of the rural population.
-Only 4% at national level can be classified as computer literate.
+Among the urban population, 14% can be classified as computer literate, but this applies to only 2% of the rural population.
+Only 4% and 2.3% at national level and Western Province level respectively can be classified as computer literate.